jackfoxy/urQL/docs/12-permissions.md

+# Permissions
-(currently supported in urQL parser, likely to be revised, not yet supported in Obelisk)
+*supported in urQL parser, not yet supported in Obelisk*

-# GRANT
+## GRANT

-Grants permission to read from and/or write to selected `<database>`, `<namespace>`, or `<table-object>` on host ship to selected foreign ships.
+Grants permission to selected foreign ships to read from and/or write to selected `<database>`, `<namespace>`, or `<table-object>` objects on host ship.

-NOTE: There needs to be a security model over local desks, something along these lines:
-1. Only the DB CREATE-ing desk can CREATE, ALTER, DROP, GRANT, REVOKE (see #7)
-2. Default desk read DB permission by other local desks are opt-out
-3. Default desk write to DB permission by other local desks are opt-in
-4. Invert desk read permissions, making them opt-in
-5. Invert desk write permissions, making them opt-out
-6. `<database>` desk permissions apply to foreign ships otherwise granted permission
-7. Any agent within the Obelisk desk (e.g. a human UI) has full permissions
+### Security Model

+1. By default, any agent on the host ship can create and maintain databases and all objects and content therein.
+2. No agent from a foreign ship can ever create a database or alter the schema of an existing database.
+3. By default, no agent from a foreign ship has any rights on any database.
+4. Granting and revoking rights are explained in the docs for their respective commands.
+5. Granting and revoking is effective in real-time, outside the scope of `<as-of-time>`.

+To Do:
+1. Add agent to the security model.
+2. Allow revoking of rights by on-ship agent. (for real security this has to be opt-in...do this in create database)

+### AST
 ```
 <grant> ::=
   GRANT { ADMINREAD | READONLY | READWRITE }
     TO { PARENT | SIBLINGS | MOONS | <@p> [ ,...n ] }
     ON { DATABASE <database>
-        | NAMESPACE [<database>.]<namespace>
+        | NAMESPACE [<database>.] <namespace>
-        | [<db-qualifer>]<table-object>
+        | [<db-qualifer>] <table-object>
       }
 ```

-## Example
+### Example

 `GRANT READONLY TO ~sampel-palnet ON NAMESPACE my-namespace`

-## API
+### API
 ```
 $:
   %grant